itpplasma/SIMPLE/README.md

 supported based on a VMEC equilibrium file in NetCDF format, and orbits are computed without taking collisions into account.

-The code is free to use and modify under the MIT License and links to Runge-Kutta-Fehlberg routines in `SRC/contrib/rkf45.f90` under the GNU LGPL License.
+The code is free to use and modify under the MIT License and links to Runge-Kutta-Fehlberg routines in `SRC/contrib/rkf45.f90` from https://people.sc.fsu.edu/~jburkardt/f_src/rkf45/rkf45.html under the GNU LGPL License.

 ## Building